RolindaW/cmake-tutorial/README.md

 - `target_sources()`

 Keywords:
-- INTERFACE: Apply only to consumer targets.
+- INTERFACE: Apply only to consumer (dependent) targets.
 - PUBLIC: Apply to both producer and consumer targets.
 - PRIVATE: Apply only to producer target.